 2. Kadcyla (trastuzumab emtansine) is NOT a generic version of Herceptin (trastuzumab) and has different properties, indications and dose.

-3. Kadcyla (trastuzumab emtansine) is an antibody-drug conjugate containing humanized anti-HER2 IgG1 antibody trastuzumab and DM1, a microtubule-inhibitory maytansinoid.
+3. Kadcyla (trastuzumab emtansine) is an antibody-drug conjugate containing humanised anti-HER2 IgG1 antibody trastuzumab and DM1, a microtubule-inhibitory maytansinoid.

 4. Do not substitute or combine Kadcyla (trastuzumab emtansine) with other trastuzumab-containing medicines such as Herceptin (trastuzumab) or Enhertu (trastuzumab deruxtecan).